Previous Page

 Does Not Meet Criteria for Review

-11530 Other Situations that Require Mandatory Consultation
+11430 Other Situations with Mandatory Consultation

-SWI Policy and Procedures September 2023
+SWI Policy and Procedures June 2024

-• Downgrade an intake with an initial priority of P2 to a PN for closure without investigation in any of the following situations:
+• Downgrade an intake with an initial priority of P2 to a PN for closure without investigation when contact with the reporter and at least one collateral was unsuccessful, and one of the following is true:

 • The intake clearly does not meet Texas Family Code definitions of abuse or neglect.